How to Decorate Your House in Minecraft

 Closet: Another functional feature of a bedroom is the closet.
-You can build a closet in Minecraft for decoration, or fill it with chests or item frames.
+You can build a closet in Minecraft for decoration, or fill it with chests or other items.
 To make a closet, dig one block deep and two blocks high into the bedroom wall.
 If you prefer, you can make the closet wider, deeper or taller - you can even have a walk-in closet!
-Just place wooden doors outside the front of the closet to finish the job.
+Placing stained glass panes around an opening can mimic a colorful curtain.

 - Desk: You can also build a desk to do your very important Minecraft work at.
 An easy model of a desk is built the same way the tables were in the living room - place two fence posts next to each other with wooden pressure plates (or wood slabs) on top.
-Use a wood stairs block as a chair in front of the desk to sit on.
+Alternatively, place a wooden trap door between two anvils, and cover the surface with carpet.
 While you can’t put anything on the desk, it still makes a nice addition to the bedroom.

 4. Decorate Your Bathroom

 Finally, no home is complete without at least one bathroom.
 While having no functional use in Minecraft, bathrooms make a house look complete and are a great place to dump your unwanted junk items, like gravel or excess cobblestone.
 With some basic materials, you can build toilets, showers, sinks and more.